 Can you believe that the ingredients in the photo above will become a soup that tastes like a cheeseburger?
 And not only that, but there is no oil in this recipe.
 NONE.
 Zero.
 Zilcharoony.
 A hearty helping comes in at just over 300 calories and is chock full of things that are good for you.
 So let’s talk about how to make it, shall we?

-First, you start with a half batch of Vegetable Meat Substitute, which is literally seeds/nuts and vegetables that have been ground up and cooked.
+First, you start with a half batch of Vegan Ground Beef, which is simply seeds/nuts and vegetables that have been ground up and cooked.
 Pumpkin seeds, sun-dried tomatoes, cauliflower, mushrooms, onions, carrots, and garlic.
 Then it’s seasoned with…wait for it…steak sauce.
 Yep, steak sauce is vegan.
 Talk about an oxymoron, but it’s true!
 Add a little soy sauce for good measure too.
 Then…the cheese.